Skip to main content

 sched.deviceId = {"modelA": 0}

-# Apply scheduling parameters to the runtime
+# Apply scheduling parameters to runtime

 model.set_scheduling_params(priority=sched.priority,